esmnext/esmx/examples/docs/src/en/guide/essentials/module-linking.md

 ## Core Configuration

-Module Linking configuration is located in the `modules` field of the `entry.node.ts` file, containing three core configuration items:
+Module linking configuration is located in the `modules` field of the `entry.node.ts` file, containing four core configuration items:

 ### Module Links (links)

-`links` configuration specifies paths where the current module links to other modules:
+The `links` configuration specifies the paths for linking the current module to other modules:

 ```typescript
 // business-app/entry.node.ts